ARCTraining/swd3_sw_dev/02-tools-I.md

 1. Choose one
 1. Stick with it
+1. Don't change to a different package manager

-We chose [conda](https://docs.conda.io/en/latest/) because it is the de facto standard in science, and because it can natively install libraries such as [fftw](https://anaconda.org/conda-forge/fftw), [vtk](https://anaconda.org/conda-forge/vtk), or even Python, R, and Julia themselves.
+We generally advise [conda](https://docs.conda.io/en/latest/) because it is the de facto standard in science, and because it can natively install libraries such as [fftw](https://anaconda.org/conda-forge/fftw), [vtk](https://anaconda.org/conda-forge/vtk), or even Python, R, and Julia themselves.

-It is also now the de facto package manager on our HPC systems
+It is also now the de facto package manager and Python distribution on our HPC systems.

+There are still one or two packages that conda can't install and for these you can still use pip, but within a virtual environment.

 ## Example